Fuzion (FUZN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fuzion Historical Price

-According to the latest data gathered on Fuzion live price page, the current price of Fuzion is 0.00662882USD.
-The circulating supply of Fuzion(FUZN) is 175.00M FUZN , giving it a market capitalization of $1.16M.
+According to the latest data gathered on Fuzion live price page, the current price of Fuzion is 0.00727686USD.
+The circulating supply of Fuzion(FUZN) is 175.00M FUZN , giving it a market capitalization of $1.27M.

 The Fuzion Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FUZN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.